atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 During the summer of 2023, we rolled out Zenoh v0.7.0 'Charmander,' which brought significant enhancements to the Zenoh ecosystem.
 This was followed by the release of v0.10.0-rc 'Dragonite' in autumn, and a winter update with v0.10.1-rc.

-As spring approaches, we are excited to announce Zenoh v0.11.0 “Electrode”.
-This release introduces new features, essential improvements, and is expected to be our final beta version before the much-anticipated launch of version 1.0.0, planned for this upcoming summer.
+This spring, we are pleased to announce Zenoh v0.11.0 “Electrode”.
+This release introduces new features, essential improvements, and is expected to be our final beta version before the much-anticipated launch of version 1.0.0, planned for June 2024.

 Here’s below the list of the most significant features we have been working on for the last couple of months that are part of this release and that we are going to present here: